MathisWellmann/lfest-rs/README.md

 The supported order types are:
 - market        - aggressively execute against the best bid / ask
 - limit         - passively place an order into the orderbook
-- stop_market   - A protective but aggressive market order which is triggered at a specific price

 Currently limit and stop_market orders may not work as expected.
 I advise you to only use market orders or fix limit and stop_order margin calculation and create a pull request.